-The Canterbury Regional Council advised farmers19, in 2015, that it will not prioritise the enforcement of the land use rules for dryland farmers where land use has not intensified.
-However, that advice has been challenged and at the time of writing, the Court has not yet made a determination.
-The Canterbury Regional Council considered it would be a more efficient use of resources to focus compliance and regulatory actions on higher emitting activities and provide support to dryland farmers to implement effective practices to manage the effects of nutrients on water quality (such as Collectives and farm environment plans)20.
+&lt;sup>17 Likely trends of dryland farming as a permitted activity in the Hurunui and Waiau Zone (In the context of water quality discussions).
+Brown, J 2018 intensified.
+However, that advice has been challenged and at the time of writing, the Courts initial decision (that the majority of the advice has been lawful) is under appeal.
+The Canterbury Regional Council considered it would be a more efficient use of resources to focus compliance and regulatory actions on higher emitting activities and provide support to dryland farmers to implement effective practices to manage the effects of nutrients on water quality (such as Collectives and farm environment plans).